Overview

 Metadata is data stored about a particular tag.

-Maybe robots support certain features based on their hardware.
+Suppose a robots support certain features based on their hardware.
 This information can be stored as metadata for each tag in the hardware tag type.

 Metadata Schema